-So, what is the most effective way to prepare for an exam?
+So, what is the most effective way to revise for an exam with chronic fatigue?

 We have all heard lectures on how to study properly from teachers, ‘Use flashcards!,’ and, ‘Don’t just reread your notes.’
 As irritating as it is, it’s also good advice, but I like to take it a small step further.